 Our Tahoe Ridge Resort Villa

 The thing I loved most about Tahoe Ridge Resort was our villa!
-It was fully equipped with a living room, dining area and full kitchen, and it made us feel like we were at our home away from home.
+It was fully equipped with a living room, dining area and full kitchen for cooking meals on vacation, and it made us feel like we were at our home away from home.
 Personally, I love being able to do laundry on vacation, so the fact that the resort also had laundry facilities on-site was a huge plus for us.